• Skip to primary navigation

 2 - Acini di Pepe

-Don’t be fooled by the spice-like name; acini di pepe (which means “peppercorns” in Italian) is a diminutive round pasta that can add a touch of whimsy and texture to dishes.
-Though often seen as “the one for minestrone,” these little guys function marvelously in just about any ditalini role.
+Don't be fooled by the spice-like name; acini di pepe (which means "peppercorns" in Italian) is a diminutive round pasta (made from durum wheat semolina) that can add a touch of whimsy and texture to dishes.
+Though often seen as "the one for minestrone," these little guys function marvelously in just about any ditalini role.

-Characteristics: Acini di pepe is the same size and shape as farro or barley, making it perfect for thickening soups and stews or giving a salad a delightful pasta-is as-heavy-as-the-veggies-where?-vibe.
+Characteristics: Acini di pepe is the same size and shape as farro or barley, making it perfect for thickening soups and stews or giving a salad a nice pasta-is as-heavy-as-the-veggies-where?-vibe.

 3 - Small Shell Pasta